Everything You Might Want to Know About the NHL Entry Draft

 What's a 're-entry player'?

 This is a special category.
 It is a player who feels that the NHL club who drafted him is not to his liking and he refuses to sign.
-If he remains unsigned two years after he was drafted (only for major junior players) he may re-enter the draft again.
-But the player also runs the risk of being drafted much lower than before or being drafted by the same team that original chose him.
+If he is a major junior player who was unsigned two years after he was drafted and still meets the age requirements, he can re-enter the draft.
+But the player also runs the risk of being drafted much lower than before, being drafted by the same team that original chose him, or not being selected at all.

 So do all players who want to get to the NHL have to be drafted?